Interchange fees explained

 How interchange fees affect businesses

-Interchange fees can affect all aspects of your business, especially if you conduct a lot of card transactions.
+Interchange fees can impact various aspects of your business, especially if you handle a large volume of card transactions.
 These areas include:

 Share